skanaar/inchworm/README.md

 `jshint` the JSHint config object, see the [documentation](http://www.jshint.com/docs/options/)

 `htmlhint` the HTMLHint rules object, see the [documentation](https://github.com/yaniswang/HTMLHint/wiki/Usage)

+`csslint` the CSSLint rules object, see the [documentation](https://github.com/stubbornella/csslint/wiki/Rules)

 `ignoreEmbeddedScripts`: true if javascript inside html-documents shouldn't be analyzed.